Sanglorian/orcus/Orcus Monsters - current.md

 **Class Features:** As per the class.

 **Powers:** Choose from those powers available to the class, of the creature’s level or lower.
-Do not choose two powers of the same frequency *and* level (e.g., do not choose two level 13 encounter powers or two level 25 daily powers).
+Do not choose two powers of the same frequency *and* level (do not choose two level 13 encounter powers or two level 25 daily powers, for examp).

 * One at-will power.
 * One encounter power (two from level 11).